 After making this change, you'll need to log out and log back in with the particular user for the new values to take effect.
 To verify that the limits have been modified appropriately, use the ulimit -Hn -Hu and ulimit -Sn -Su commands as described above.

-ArcGIS Mission Server cloud implementation is currently supported by Amazon Web Services (AWS).
-For more information, see Enhanced Support for ArcGIS Server roles.
+ArcGIS Mission Server cloud implementation is currently supported on Amazon Web Services (AWS) and Microsoft Azure.

 ArcGIS Mission Server is preconfigured with a self-signed certificate that allows the server to be initially tested and to help you quickly verify that your installation was successful.